michaelyinopen/job-shop-collection-web/README.md

 At Blob Service | Azure CDN | The Endpoint | Custom Domains, add a hostname `azure.job-shop-collection.michael-yin.net`, with custom domain HTTPS configured by Azure.

-The website can be visited on [azure.job-shop-collection.michael-yin.net](http://azure.job-shop-collection.michael-yin.net).

 ## Hosted on Linode
+The website can be visited on [job-shop-collection.michael-yin.net](https://job-shop-collection.michael-yin.net).

 The React app is hosted on a Linode server with domain job-shop-collection.michael-yin.net.
 On the same machine, a Nginx reverse proxy is setup to
-- server the react app
+- server the react app and static files
+- proxy api requests to the api server
 - server SPA routes with index.html
-- proxy api requests to the api server

 ### Setup server
 https://www.linode.com/docs/guides/getting-started/